romirsinghla/stock_analysis/README.md

 # Stock Predictor 📈

 A modern stock tracking and analysis application powered exclusively by **Alpaca Markets API**.
 Get real-time stock quotes, historical data, and comprehensive charting for informed investment decisions.
+This is a personal project and not financial advise.

 ## 📦 Archive Note